mladvladimir/sparqlom/README.md

 # SPARQLom

-SPARQLom is SPARQL query builder and DSL for clojure based on clojure.spec and instaparse.
+SPARQLom is SPARQL query builder and DSL for clojure based on clojure.spec.alpha and instaparse.
 It's in early development phase.

 ## Install